 Understand Your Billing Documents

-The Marketplace Platform's automated billing process issues documents based on subscription charges or usage data recorded in the previous calendar month.
+The Marketplace Platform's automated billing process generates invoices monthly.
+These invoices contain subscription charges or usage data recorded in the previous calendar month.

 For many cloud-based services, such as Microsoft Azure and Adobe VIP Marketplace, the usage data can result in multiple charge lines on a single billing statement.
-When each charge line is printed individually on a single invoice, it can be challenging to read and interpret.
+When each charge line is printed individually on a single invoice, it's challenging to read and interpret.

-To enhance clarity and help you monitor charges more efficiently, the Marketplace Platform issues two types of billing documents: Invoices and Statements.
-These billing documents contain important information about your transactions.
-Understanding these documents is crucial to ensure accuracy.
+To enhance clarity and help you monitor charges efficiently, the Marketplace Platform issues two types of billing documents: Invoices and Statements.
+These documents contain important information about your transactions.

 Billing invoices